 Please check with your home institution to see whether they require a specific plan for their students studying abroad.
 If they do not, check to see whether your current health insurance will cover you for the duration of your stay.
 If you do not have insurance cover, there are several plans available through health insurance providers in Ireland.
 For more information on health insurance requirements and a list of Irish providers, please visit our arrival page.

 Students from EU states should apply for a European Health Insurance Card (EHIC) in their home country before departure.

 Non-EU students registered on a degree course for at least one academic year can work up to a maximum of 20 hours per week during term and up to 40 hours per week during University holidays.

-Visiting Non-EU and Exchange Students: Trinity has student housing facilities for study abroad students both on-campus and in the Binary Hub, offering modern, purpose-built student accommodation close to Trinity with student events and facilities like common rooms, ensuite rooms, a gym and laundry.
-More information about applying for accommodation will be sent from the Study Abroad Team after admittance to Trinity.
+Trinity offers accommodation for study abroad students in modern, purpose-built student accommodation close to Trinity, offering ensuite rooms, common rooms, a gym, laundry facilities as well as regular student social events.
+More information about the accommodation application process will be sent by the Study Abroad Team after admittance to Trinity.